-R.E.I. in Delightful Glendale at 625 E. Colorado St., Glendale.
-California 91205.
-Call (213) 244-6777.
+R.E.I. in Delightful Glendale at 625 E. Colorado St., Glendale, California 91205, Call (213) 244-6777.

 R.E.I. in Historic Fredericksburg at 809 Caroline St., Fredericksburg, Va.
-22401, Call (703) 373-1441.

-Predericksburg, Va.
 22401.
 Call (703) 373-1441.

 Are you interested in a professional announcing career in radio?
-Then enter America's most unique and practical Broadcasting School . . .
+Then enter America's most unique and practical Broadcasting School .
 The School of Broadcast Training in Artesia, New Mexico.
-Stations . . .
-KSVP AM and KSVP FM stereo gives you three months actual commercial broadcasting experience that really counts when you apply for your first full time radio job.
-Third class radio-relephone license with broadcast endorsement in-cluded . . . needed at many radio stations for employment as a disc lockey.
+Three months a training on two commercial radio stations . . .
+KSVP AM and KSVP FM stereo gives you three months actual commercial broadcasting experience that reality counts when you apply for your first full time radio job.
+Third class radio-relephone license with broadcast endorsement included . needed at many radio stations for employment as a disc jockey.
 Room and board available and placement assistance after graduation.
 Class is limited to 12 Only.
 Bonded!
-Approved by the New Mexico.
-State Board of Education!
+Approved by the New Mexico State Board of Education!
 Classes begin Sept.
 2, 1970 and January 2, 1971 and June 2, 1971.
 Enroll Now!
-Write . .
-Dave Button, Man-ager . .
+Write .
+Dave Button.
+Manager . .
 School of Broadcast Training, 317 West Quay, Artesia, New Mexico 88210.
 Telephone 505-746-2751 for reservations!